mitranim/emerge/readme.md

 When merging or copying, emerge follows a few special rules:

-* Frozen objects are reused as-is.
+* Reuse frozen objects instead of cloning.
 * In objects, `null` and `undefined` values are considered non-existent.
 Setting a value to `null` is the same as deleting it.
-* Non-data objects are reused as-is.
+* Non-data objects are reused instead of cloning.
 See rationale below.

 Emerge differentiates _data_ and _non-data_ objects.
 The following objects are considered data: